 This piece of protective equipment had a design flaw.
 Instead of protecting soldiers’ ears, the earplugs put them at risk for permanent hearing loss, hearing impairment, and tinnitus.
-The earplugs were standard issue for all service members during that period of time.
+The earplugs were standard issues for all service members during that period of time.

 At Huber Thomas Law, we know how injury due to a defective medical device can harm patients.
-Defective medical devices settlements, whether they are for one client in one incident or for hundreds of clients across a period of time, can offer peace of mind and a chance to recover to people who have suffered.
+Defective medical device settlements, whether they are for one client in one incident or for hundreds of clients across a period of time, can offer peace of mind and a chance to recover to people who have suffered.

 Contact Our Defective Medical Device Attorneys

-At Huber Thomas Law, our experienced defective medical devices lawyers work as a team to prepare for every case as if we are headed to court.
+At Huber Thomas Law, our experienced defective medical device lawyers work as a team to prepare for every case as if we are headed to court.
 We know that injury from a defective medical device can be devastating.
 We are committed to providing exceptional client service and will fight to get you what you deserve.